 Bišumuiža – it means a completely equipped and decorated apartment in a house which has only four floors and which is located in a well-maintained territory.
 You will feel much more convenient than in a multi-storey house and you will spend less than purchasing a private house!

-In addition, Bišumuiža is located nearby main motor roads, not far from the city centre, in an advantageous location value of which will increase after completion of construction of the Southern Bridge.
+In addition, Bišumuiža is located nearby main motor roads, not far from the city centre, in an advantageous location.

 Beautiful and at an acceptable price!